-For assessment purposes and advice, Gulf of Finland salmon stocks are treated as a group separate from salmon in subdivisions 22-31.
-Construction of a separate full life-history model for the Gulf of Finland, similar to that used for salmon in subdivisions 22-31, is ongoing.
+Construction of a separate full life-history model for the Gulf of Finland, similar to that used for salmon in SDs 22-31, is in progress.
 Regional differences in the development of wild and mixed salmon stocks have to be considered in this work.
 Because of data needs and potential technical difficulties with the model development, it is difficult to determine an exact time frame for an analytical assessment of the Gulf of Finland stocks.